renkun-ken/rlist-tutorial/Getting-started/Quick-overview.md

 4. Then we pick out the top 3 interests with most people.
 5. Then we map each interest class to a table of ages in that class.

-The output is exactly the answer to out question.
+The output is exactly the answer to the question.

-It should be clear now that rlist only defines a collection of functions.
+It should be clear now that rlist defines a collection of functions to manipulate list objects.
 Although each function only does a simple job, the combination of them can be very powerful.
-This tutorial will cover most functionality in detail and provide example solutions to commonly encountered situations.
+This tutorial will cover most functionality in detail and provide example solutions to commonly encountered data processing problems.